OubaidaAkilan/Learning-Angular-2/services-dependency-injection-app/README.md

 # Services Dependency Injection App

 ## Dependency Injection DI
-Dependencies: It is tools like (data or methods, featuers) whereas we can add it into the component to work correctly.
+**Dependencies:** It is tools like (data or methods, featuers) whereas we can add it into the component to work correctly.

 Assume we have a treehouse as a component and to be the treehouse intresting and funny we should provide a ladder for it.
 A ladder here as (Dependencies) because the treehouse that represent a (component) depend on it, and here when you try to provide the depndencies for the component called (Dependency Injection).

-Dependency Injection: Provide and inject dependencies like services into components, in another meaning it is an encapsulate logic you can share it with many components.
+**Dependency Injection:** Provide and inject dependencies like services into components, in another meaning it is an encapsulate logic you can share it with many components.

 ## Steps to create a service
-* You can cerate a service utilizes CLI
+* You can create a service utilizes CLI
 ```bash
 ng g s [service-name]
 ```